shenwei356/LexicMap/docs/content/usage/search.md

     8.  qcovGnm,  Query coverage (percentage) per genome: $(aligned bases in the genome)/$qlen.
     9.  hsp,      Nth HSP in the genome.
     10. qcovHSP   Query coverage (percentage) per HSP: $(aligned bases in a HSP)/$qlen.
-    11. alen,     Aligned length in current HSP, a HSP might have >=1 HSP fragments.
+    11. alen,     Aligned length in the current HSP, a HSP might have >=1 HSP segments.
-    12. alenFrag, Aligned length in current HSP fragment.
+    12. alenSeg,  Aligned length in the current HSP segment.
-    13. pident,   Percentage of identical matches in current HSP fragment.
+    13. pident,   Percentage of identical matches in the current HSP segment.
     14. slen,     Subject sequence length.
-    15. sstart,   Start of HSP fragment in subject sequence.
+    15. sstart,   Start of HSP segment in subject sequence.
-    16. send,     End of HSP fragment in subject sequence.
+    16. send,     End of HSP segment in subject sequence.
     17. sstr,     Subject strand.
-    18. seeds,    Number of seeds in current HSP.
+    18. seeds,    Number of seeds in the current HSP.

 Usage:
   lexicmap search [flags] -d <index path> [query.fasta.gz ...] [-o query.tsv.gz]